-We actually got some sleep last night.
-Maybe after almost five years of world travel, we’re finally able to get some sleep the night before we depart a location for a new land.
+We got some sleep last night.
+Maybe after almost five years of world travel, we’re finally able to get some sleep the night before we depart a location for new land.

-In years past, neither of us were able to get in more than a few hours.
+In years past, neither of us was able to get in more than a few hours.
 I tossed and turned for about an hour around 4:00 am but nodded off for a final solid hour, feeling considerably better upon awakening around 6:00 am.
-Tom did the same and now as I sit at my laptop in the guest room of Richard’s home, Tom’s chomping at the bit to pack my laptop and for us to be on our way.
+Tom did the same, and now as I sit at my laptop in the guest room of Richard’s home, Tom’s chomping at the bit to pack my computer and for us to be on our way.

 |Common Barrel Cactus.|